Annual Report - 2002-2003

 ·The SECF Commission pledged its support to the BVHP Health and Environmental Resource Center/African-American Men's Health Initiative in its effort to seek funding to address prostate cancer in minority communities citywide.
 The SECF Commission supported the implementation of a program geared toward African-American males residing in Bayview Hunters Point, Visitation Valley, Western Addition, and Oceanview-Merced-Ingleside areas in order to reduce the prevalence of prostate cancer.

-·Assistant Chief Earl Saunders of the San Francisco Police Department toaddress public safety and crime/violence prevention; as well as how to form partnership among the residents in fighting crime within the neighborhood and citywide.
+· Chief Earl Saunders of the San Francisco Police Department to address public safety and crime/violence prevention; as well as how to form partnership among the residents in fighting crime within the neighborhood and citywide.

-·The newly appointed Captain Mike Puccinelli of the Bayview Police Station to discuss and share his goals/plans during tenure at this site.
+· Captain Mike Puccinelli of the Bayview Police Station was invited in the past to discuss and share his goals/plans during tenure at this site.
 Since his assignment at the Bayview Police Station, he has implemented "Operation Cease Fire".
-This is a collaborative effort initiated by the Mayor's Office in which the SFPD, FBI, US Attorney's Office, Bureau of Alcohol & Firearms (ATF), California Bureau of Narcotics, State Parole Board, SF District Attorney's Office, Sheriff's Department, Adult Probation and Juvenile Probation meet every 4-5 weeks to develop a strategy directed at dealing with gang violence (similar to the Boston program that was presented at the San Francisco Crime Summit).
-Captain Puccinelli summarized that his goals and main thrust during his tenure is to reduce the gang violence and make the BVHP area safer for those who reside and work in the southeast sector.
+This is a collaborative effort initiated by the Mayor's Office in which the SFPD, FBI, US Attorney's Office, Bureau of Alcohol & Firearms (ATF), California Bureau of Narcotics, State Parole Board, SF District Attorney's Office, Sheriff's Department, Adult Probation and Juvenile Probation meet every 4-5 weeks to develop a strategy directed at dealing with gang violence.
+Captain Puccinelli's main goal is to reduce the gang violence and make the BVHP area safer for those who reside and work in the Southeast sector.
 The SECF Commission, the staff, as well as the inhabitants of the southeast sector sincerely agreed and supported his goals.

 The SECFCommission endorsed the Providence Church Senior Housing Project/ San Francisco Housing Development Corporation's proposal to HUD to build 54 units of new affordable senior housing in BVHP.
 The SECF Commission continues to support the San Francisco Housing Corporation's efforts in providing affordable housing opportunities for moderate and low-income families throughout the City.